devmamunur/timezone-utility/README.md

 "America/New_York"
 ```

 Parameters:
-- `label: string`: The timezone label to convert to a value.
+- `label: string`: The time zone label.

-#### 7. Get List of Regions
+### getRegions
-Retrieve a list of all available regions.
+Returns a list of all available regions.

 ```javascript
 const regions = TimeZone.getRegions();